Entries by Karina Barley

 Visual Schedules (VS) Using The iPad

 Hi Everyone, There are numerous benefits to using Visual Schedules (VS) with individuals with Autism and there is also significant research supporting their use for individuals on the Autism Spectrum (AS).
 A Visual Schedule can be the key to increasing independence and managing anxiety for students with Autism.
-This can make a huge difference to the […]
+This can make a huge difference to […]

 Karina’s Child Development Club Blog – Using iPads With Children Who Have Autism

 Hi Everyone, I have been writing a blog for the Child Development Club’s website for a few months now.
 I have been sharing my insights on using iPads with children who have autism, not just in the classroom but for use at home as well.
-This is the first blog in the series, and I talk about […]
+This is the first blog in the series, and I talk […]

 Rational for using iPads in Education